-Gambit is a charecters that was created in 1990 by Chris Claremont and Jim Lee.
+Gambit is a character that was created in 1990 by Chris Claremont and Jim Lee.
 He made is official debut in The Uncanny X-Men #266 - Gambit – Out of the Frying Pan.
-Throughout the 1990's Gambit grew to become very popular as well as becoming famous for his relationship with fellow X-Men member, Rogue.
+Throughout the 1990s Gambit grew to become very popular as well as becoming famous for his relationship with fellow X-Men member, Rogue.
 He eventually became popular enough to star in his own ongoing solo series as well as appearing in the X-Men.
 The following is a guide to the key moments in Gambit's history including his appearances in X-Men comics as well as solos.

 X-Men Origins: Gambit